bombasticSlacks/Aspirant/Game/Duelist.md

 Riposte – A modifier for when blocking.
 When blocking an opponent, you can take a -2 to your block.
 If you succeed, you can immediately make an attack or manoeuvre against that opponent.

-Lunge – When you move into melee and attack in a turn, you add +1 to your damage roll.|
+Lunge – When you move into melee and attack in a turn, you add +1 to your damage roll.

-#### Helmsman
+#### Protect the Head
-#TODOmigrate
-You can opt to direct any head attacks to your body.|
+You can opt to direct any head attacks to your body.

+---

+### Master
+#### Strike True
+No negative to [Called Shot](Combat#Called%20Shot) with melee weapons.

-#### Whirlwind
+#### Dance Of Death
-#TODOmigrate
-As a special manoeuvre, you can Whirlwind Attack.
-This manoeuvre means you can make an individual melee attack against a number of enemies that you moved within 2m of this turn, up to your AGI in total enemies.
-Each successful attack is at a negative to damage equal to the number of people being attacked but otherwise, is treated as a regular melee attack.|
+While armed with a weapon of size 2 or less, you can Dance Of Death.

+Dance Of Death - On your turn, as a free action, you may declare you are using dance of death and every opponent in melee with you must make an acrobatics test.
+If they succeed, whenever you move any distance they must choose to either move with you or take an immediate severe injury to the legs.
+If they fail their acrobatics test, they have to suffer a severe injury to the legs.
+Dance of death lasts until your next turn.
+Characters affected by dance of death that fail their acrobatics test cannot perform attacks of opportunity.